-Ports: The Cell 'Inland ENC' of the Agency for Maritime and Coastal Services - Flemish Hydrography started in 2010 with the production of the specific charts for Inland navigation for its jurisdiction.
-In addition, the Flemish Hydrography produces the IENC for the harbours Ghent, Zeebruges and Ostend:
+The Cell 'Inland ENC' of the Agency for Maritime and Coastal Services - Flemish Hydrography started in 2010 with the production of the specific charts for Inland navigation for its own jurisdiction (Canal Ghent-Terneuzen and Westerscheldt North and South).
+In addition, the Flemish Hydrography produces the IENC for the harbours Ghent, Zeebruges and Ostend.
+All these charts are yearly updated.